Rällinge statuette: Discovery and description

 The object was discovered in the spring of 1904 at the farm Rällinge in Lunda parish, Södermanland, Sweden.
 According to the original report, it was found by Edvard Holmgren in the farm's garden under "a vast morass of stones, earth and several large trees and bushes".
 In 1990, the archivist Thomas Skalm presented documents which instead say that it had been found by the 12-year-old boy Gustav Karlsson in the farm's potato field; Karlsson had sold it to Holmgren for 25 öre, and Holmgren had gone to the Swedish History Museum in Stockholm where he received 20 kronor for it.
 The museum still has it in its possession.

 The statuette is made of bronze and has been dated to the late Viking Age, around the year 1000.
 It is 6.9 cm high and weighs 141.3 g.
 Based on the design, and how it differs from contemporary artworks from continental Europe, it is assumed to have been made by a Scandinavian sculptor.
 The figure sits cross-legged and clasps his beard with his right hand while his left hand rests on his knee, with a part of the left arm missing.
 He wears a bracelet on each wrist and a conical helmet or pointed cap on his head.
 The beard is pointed and long and is accompanied by a large, upturned moustache.
 The figure is ithyphallic, which means he is depicted with an erect penis.
-The back of his shoulders and his buttocks are decorated with curly patterns.
+The back of his shoulders and his buttocks are decorated with spiral patterns.

 Identity

 Freyr

 The earliest suggestion for the figure's identity was that it is the god Freyr.
-This position was taken by the archeologist Bernhard Salin in the earliest scholarly article about the object, published in 1913.
+This position was taken by the archaeologist Bernhard Salin in the earliest scholarly article about the object, published in 1913.
 The identification with Freyr remains the most accepted and is repeated in many works about Old Norse religion and the Viking Age.
-It is however uncertain, and is supported only by the phallus, which is associated with Freyr through the 11th-century chronicler Adam of Bremen, who made a single, possibly unreliable mention of a phallic statue of Freyr supposed to have stood in the Temple at Uppsala.
+It is, however, uncertain; the claim is supported only by the phallus, which is associated with Freyr through the 11th-century chronicler Adam of Bremen; Adam of Bremen made a single, possibly unreliable, mention of a phallic statue of Freyr supposed to have stood in the Temple at Uppsala.
 The Rällinge figure does not display any of the known attributes of Freyr from his myths, such as his sword, ship or boar.

 According to the historian of religions Olof Sundqvist, the statuette could be connected to Freyr's association with royalty and his function as a model for kings.
 Freyr was associated with battle and fertility, and Sundqvist writes that the statuette's helmet could represent the god's warrior aspect and the phallus his fertility aspect.
 This would correspond to a human king's responsibility to provide the military protection needed to keep the land of a kingdom fertile.